Gangnam Station Post-it Note protest: Civilian

 Since May 18, information about the case had spread through SNS such as Twitter, and the people gathered to memorialize the victim at Gangnam station 10th Exit and wrote messages on Post-It notes, and attaching them to the exit.
 The memorial spread to Busan, Daegu, Gwangju, Daejeon, Bucheon, Ulsan, Cheongju, and Jeonju.
 During the two months from May 18 to July 15, the number of Post-It notes reached 35,340.

 In addition to the Post-It protests, debates and sexual violence filibuster were held in each area, and the existing group-centered movements changed into voluntary participation and practice of individuals through self-awareness and empathy.
 Afterwards, a team from Kyunghyang Newspaper collected and analyzed 1004 Post-It notes.
 The Korean Womenlink recorded 42 stories from the speakout at Sinchon Plaza, and the Seoul Foundation of Women & Family collected, archived, and preserved most Post-It notes as data.

 A group of young women, led in part by Yoon-ha Park, one of the initiators, started a Facebook page named "Gangnam 10th".
-The protest were no longer restricted to posting Post-Its but iwent further to marches in the city.
+The protest were no longer restricted to posting Post-Its but went further to marches in the city.
 Park believed that the existence of prejudice against women is clearly evident in the Korean community and hoped that the protests could remain as corroboration.

 Opposition

 Not everyone supported and participated in the memorials and outpouring of sympathy.
-A person wearing a ‘Pink Elephant’ mask came up with a picket with the content, “The carnivore is not bad, but animals who committed crime are bad.
-Korea is the first in security in the world, but we should make safer Korea by harmony between men and women.”
+A person wearing a 'Pink Elephant' mask came up with a picket with the content, "The carnivore is not bad, but animals who committed crime are bad.
+Korea is the first in security in the world, but we should make safer Korea by harmony between men and women."
 It meant that women were the food that feed animals, that is, sexually objectified, which enraged people, and the protester fled.
 Others argued that the memorial site had become misandric, the abhorrence of each other should stop, and the focus should be on preventing the recurrence of this case through a union of men and women.
 Some criticized and attacked women for making men potential perpetrators.
 Apart from the Pink Elephant Kim, a number of Korean animated movies have mocked the value of the "over-feminist" movement evident in the protests.